-Also, in the 60s, “the pill” was introduced and it became a lot easier to have sex without worrying about pregnancy.
-In our 60s, some still use a pill to make it easier to have sex but we’re still not worried about pregnancy.
+Also, in the 60s, “the pill” was introduced, and it became a lot easier to have sex without worrying about pregnancy.
+In our 60s, some still use a pill to make it easier to have sex but this pill has nothing to do with being worried about pregnancy.

-In the Sixties we watched as the Beatles embraced meditation and created music to match their newfound enlightenment.
+In the 60s we watched as the Beatles embraced meditation and created music to match their newfound enlightenment.